-Essay: Analysis of Single Text

-Text, (Sub-) Genre, and Cultural Context:
+Essay: Analysis of Single Text Text, Subgenre, and Cultural Context

-Text: Mi caballo mago, Sabine Ulibarrí

-(Sub-) Genre: La poesía en prosa

-Cultural Context: El Nuevo México rural del siglo XX
+Text: El burlador de Sevilla y convidado de piedra, Tirso de Molina Subgenre: La comedia del Siglo de Oro Cultural Context: La España del siglo XVII

-- 5 The essay clearly analyzes how the text represents both the specified (sub-) genre and the given cultural context. - Thoroughly analyzes a variety of rhetorical, stylistic, or structural features in the text as they relate to the (sub-) genre. - Analyzes how cultural products, practices, or perspectives found in the text reflect the given cultural context. - Includes an explicit statement of purpose (thesis), a coherent structure, and a cohesive and logical progression of ideas in a well-developed essay. - Supports analysis by integrating specific, well-chosen textual examples throughout the essay. - The essay analyzes how the text represents both the specified (sub-) genre and the given cultural context; description and narration are present but do not outweigh analysis. - Discusses rhetorical, stylistic or structural features in the text as they relate to the (sub-) genre. - Explains how the text's content relates to the given cultural context. - Includes an explicit statement of purpose (thesis), a coherent structure, and a logical progression of ideas. - Supports analysis with appropriate textual examples. - The essay attempts to analyze how the text represents the specified (sub-) genre and the given cultural context; however, description and narration outweigh analysis. - Describes some rhetorical, stylistic, or structural features in the text and attempts to explain their relevance to the (sub-) genre. - Identifies features of the cultural context represented in the text. - Includes a statement of purpose, evidence of organization (a stated topic, an introduction, a conclusion), and a logical progression of ideas. - Elaborates on main points and supports observations with examples; however, the examples may not always be clear and relevant. - Contains some errors of interpretation, but errors do not detract from the overall quality of the essay.
+5 The essay clearly analyzes how the text represents both the specified subgenre and the given cultural context.

+- Effectively discusses a variety of rhetorical, stylistic, or structural features in the text. - Analyzes how cultural products, practices, or perspectives found in the text reflect the given cultural context. - Includes an explicit statement of purpose (thesis), a coherent structure, and a cohesive and logical progression of ideas in a well-developed essay. - Supports analysis by integrating specific, well-chosen textual examples throughout the essay.

+The essay analyzes how the text represents both the specified subgenre and the given cultural context; description and narration are present but do not outweigh analysis.

+- Discusses rhetorical, stylistic, or structural features in the text. - Explains how cultural products, practices, or perspectives found in the text relate to the given cultural context. - Includes an explicit statement of purpose (thesis), a coherent structure, and a logical progression of ideas - Supports analysis with appropriate textual examples.

+The essay attempts to analyze how the text represents the specified subgenre and the given cultural context; however, description and narration outweigh analysis.

+- Describes some rhetorical, stylistic, or structural features in the text. - Identifies cultural products, practices, or perspectives of the given cultural context found in the text. - Includes a statement of purpose, evidence of organization (a stated topic, an introduction, a conclusion), and a logical progression of ideas. - Elaborates on main points and supports observations with examples; however, the examples may not always be clear and relevant. - Contains some errors of interpretation, but errors do not detract from the overall quality of the essay.

-Note: If the essay has a significantly unbalanced focus on either the specified (sub-) genre or the given cultural context, the analysis must be good to earn a score of 3.
+Note: If the essay has a significantly unbalanced focus on either the specified subgenre or the given cultural context and discusses rhetorical, stylistic, or structural features, the analysis must be good to earn a score of 3.
+If the essay has a balanced focus on both the specified subgenre and the cultural context but does not discuss rhetorical, stylistic, or structural features, the analysis must be good to earn a score of 3.
+If the essay focuses only on either the specified subgenre or the given cultural context and discusses rhetorical, stylistic, or structural features, the analysis of both must be good to earn a score of 3.